CescaNeri/BigData-CloudPlatforms/cloud-platforms/cloud-computing/streaming.md

 Decompose a complex processing task into a sequence of manageable services.

-- COmponents designed to transform data are referred to as filters.
+- Components designed to transform data are referred to as filters.
 - Connectors that pass data between components are referred to as pipes.

 **Messaging patter**